Oladayooladapo/Health-Risk-Prediction-Optimizing-with-Principal-Component-Analysis-PCA-/README.md

 - **Thought Process:** Correlation analysis is vital before PCA.
 High correlations between features suggest redundancy and confirm PCA's utility.
 Visualizing distributions helps understand the nature of each biomarker.

 #### 4. Model Development & Selection
-- Several supervised classification models were trained and evaluated, including:
-    - Logistic Regression
+- Logistic Regression was used to train and evaluate model
-    - Decision Tree Classifier
-    - Random Forest Classifier
-    - Gradient Boosting Classifier
-- Model performance was assessed using metrics such as accuracy, precision, recall, and F1-score.
-The **Gradient Boosting Classifier** was selected as the best-performing model for its high accuracy and robustness.

 ### 5. Principal Component Analysis (PCA)
 - **Objective:** Reduce the dimensionality of the biomarker data while retaining as much variance (information) as possible, and to mitigate multicollinearity.